-- For the frosting: cut the butter into 1-inch blocks.
+- Cut the butter into 1-inch blocks.
 Beat the butter for 1-2 minutes until it is slightly softened.

-- Then add the cream cheese and cream together for 2-3 minutes until they are fluffy and free of lumps, scape down the bowl occasionally.
+- Add the cream cheese and cream together for 2-3 minutes until they are fluffy and free of lumps, scape down the bowl occasionally.